alertbox/todomvc-cucumber-protractor/README.md

 ### Available `yarn` scripts

-- `clean:install` - remove temp data, node modules, cache, and install everything as needed, then run the webdriver-manager for you.
+- `yarn install` - install all project dependencies only.
-- `test` - run all the fast, slow, and external tests.
+- `yarn test` - run all the fast, slow, and external tests.
-- `clean` - remove temp data, node modules, and clear cache only.
+- `yarn run clean:install` - remove temp data, cache, and install everything as needed, then run the webdriver-manager for you.
-- `install` - install all project dependencies only.
+- `yarn run clean` - remove temp data, node modules, and clear cache only.
-- `prepare:wd` - update and run webdriver-manager for you.
+- `yarn prepare` - update and run webdriver-manager for you.
-- `test:fast` - run all the fast tests.
+- `yarn run test:fast` - run all the fast tests.
-- `vet:quiet` - check for code violations.
+- `yarn run vet:quiet` - check for code violations.

 ### File structure of starter kit
 ```bash